- Learn More

 Looking to hire a Mechatronic Systems Engineering student?
 Click the button below to learn more information.

 What Co-op stage are you at?
 Select the one that applies to you:

 How It Works

 Your co-op experience includes three work terms in research or industrial facilities, often designing and building real products.
 After completing your co-op requirements, you’ll return to campus for at least one final academic term.

 At least two of your three mandatory co-op terms must be completed in industry (MSE 293, 393, 493).
 Students may participate in additional work terms but are encouraged to seek diversity in their experience.
 The three mandatory work terms may include one special co-op term (MSE 294,394 494).
-Special co-op may include, but is not restricted to, self-directed, entrepreneurial, service or research co-op work terms.
+Special co-op may include, but is not restricted to, student-directed, entrepreneurial, service or research co-op work terms.
 Permission of the MSE co-op office is required.

 - MSE 293 - Co-op Practicum l (1st Work Term)